The Best Trailer Jack Reviews For 2021

 Bulldog 4,000 Pound Electric Jack

-While we liked the Bulldog brand, the ball drive mechanism Husky features bumped the Bulldog powered jacks into the runner-up spot.
+While we liked the Bulldog brand, the ball drive mechanism Husky features bumped the Bulldog powered jacks down to the runner-up spot.

 It was significant enough to justify second place even though Bulldog RV tongue jack has a longer warranty than Husky.